abilandz/PH8124/Lecture_6/Lecture_6.md

 line 3
 line 4
 ```
-In the case you want the original file to be modified on the spot, you need to use flag ```-i``` ('in-place edit') for **sed** :
+The above modified output stream can be redirected to a new file with ```1> someFile```, but we can also modify in-place the original file.
+To achieve this, we need to use the flag ```-i``` ('in-place edit') for **sed** :

 ```bash
 sed -i "2i Some text" sedTest.dat
 ```
+This will in the 2nd line of the file ```sedTest.dat``` insert the new text 'Some text' and the original file is modified, without backup.
+Remember in this context different meaning of 'i':

+* '-i' is a flag which instructs **sed** that we want to modify the original file in-place
+* 'ni' as an argument indicates that we want to insert something on the nth line

-This will in the second line of the file ```sedTest.dat``` instert the text _"Some text"_.
-The original file is modified, without backup.
-Clearly, this can be potentially dangerous, as once the original file is overwritten, there is no way back.
-To prevent that, we can automatically create the backup of original file by using the flag ```-i.backup```:
+Clearly, it can be potentially dangerous to modify directly the original file in-place, because once the original file is overwritten, there is no way back.
+To prevent that, we can automatically create the backup of original file by using the slightly modified flag '-i.backup':

 ```bash
 sed -i.backup "2i Some text" sedTest.dat
 ```
-This will in the second line of the file ```sedTest.dat``` instert the text _"Some text"_.
-The original file is modified, but also the backup of original file was created, in the new file ```sedTest.dat.backup```
+This will in the second line of the file ```sedTest.dat``` insert the text new 'Some text'.
+The original file is modified, however now also the backup of the original file was created automatically, and is saved in new file named ```sedTest.dat.backup```.

+**Example 3:** How to delete the 4th from the above file ```sedTest.dat```?

-Besides inserting new lines in the file, **sed** can also delete lines from a file programmatically.
-For instance, if we want to delete the 4th line, we use the following syntax:
+To delete lines of file of command output, we need to use the specifier 'd' ('delete') in **sed**.
+For instance, if we want to delete the 4th line, we can use the following syntax:

 ```bash
 sed "4d" sedTest.dat
 ```